Learn how to apply psychology and behavioural change science into implementable digital health solutions.

 Senior Scientist and Director - AlterSpark

-As a digital media professional, the United Nations General Assembly has recognized the outcomes of his digital campaigning work.
-JMIR, the world’s top e-health journal, has published Dr. Cugelman’s research on health behaviour change technology.
-Then, as a consultant, Brian has been invited to act as an expert advisor on digital engagement for both the World Anti-Doping Agency and the Heart and Stroke Foundation.
-Additionally, Brian received special invitations to educate teams at Samsung, Microsoft, Saleforce, several Federal Government Ministries, and the Pentagon.
+As a researcher, the world’s top e-health journal has published his research on the science of behaviour change technology.
+Then as a consultant, Brian has been invited to act as an expert advisor on digital engagement for the World Anti-Doping Agency, and the Heart and Stroke Foundation.
+Additionally, Brian received special invitations to train Samsung, Microsoft, Salesforce, and even the Pentagon to present his research to the Cyber Influence Project.

 “Brian’s workshop on ‘Health Behaviour Change Websites and Campaigns’ was extremely comprehensive.
 It was nice to attend a workshop that touched on so many evidence-based aspects of persuasion and behaviour change.
 From process to practice, this course touched it all.
 Looking forward to seeing future research from Dr. Cugelman.”